Bira/octopus-carnival/_posts/2025-07-15-wir-dscc-golem.md

 This is a construct made out of rock salt, which has some different properties from common stone.
 The most relevant here is that it's surrounded by a haze of salt particles shed from its main body, which it can control.
-Salt is highly toxic at these concentrations and it can send it right into your bloodstream if you have any open wounds.
+Salt is highly toxic at these concentrations and the creature can send it right into your bloodstream if you have any open wounds.

-Salt constructs are Level 11 Elite Brute with 278 HP, a ground speed of 5 (cannot shift), and Darkvision.
+Salt constructs are Level 11 Elite Brutes with 278 HP, a ground speed of 5 (cannot shift), and Darkvision.
 They're surrounded by a haze of **Toxic Salt** that acts as an aura (2), which inflicts -2 to the defenses of any enemy inside.
 If the enemy is bloodied, it also takes 5 poison damage when it starts